 |Education Requirements||Bachelor's degree|

-A bachelor's degree or higher is required for work as a book editor.
-Degrees in English, journalism or communications are preferred by most employers; however, degrees in other fields can also lead to work as a book editor if the candidate has the necessary knowledge and experience.
+A bachelor's degree or higher is generally required to become a book editor.
+Degrees in English, journalism, or communications are preferred by most employers; however, degrees in other fields can also lead to work as a book editor if the candidate has the necessary knowledge and experience.
+There are also master's programs that can lead to a career in editing.
 Editors should have a particular interest in the technical aspects of writing, such as grammar, punctuation and sentence structure.
 They must also have the ability to work closely with authors and guide them through the publishing process.
-Publishing houses generally seek college graduates who have excellent written and verbal communication skills, a strong academic record and a keen interest in book publishing.
+Publishing houses generally seek college graduates who have excellent written and verbal communication skills, a strong academic record, and a keen interest in book publishing.
 Internships or volunteer experience in the publishing industry can also help prepare candidates for a book editing career.

 Book editors may specialize in various aspects of the job.
 Some editors work solely in the area of acquisitions, where they're responsible for finding and reviewing material and making publication recommendations.
 Others may specialize in copy editing, ensuring that texts are consistent as well as grammatically and stylistically correct.
 Advancement in the field usually comes through promotion from entry-level to mid-level and senior editorial roles.
 Editorial assistants and proofreaders, for example, may become copy editors or associate editors; senior editors may eventually become publishers.

-According to the U.S. Bureau of Labor Statistics (BLS), employment for editors, including book editors, was expected to drop by 2% from 2012 to 2022.
-The mean annual salary for editors working for book, newspaper and other periodical publishers was $62,800 in 2013 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment for editors, including book editors, was expected to drop by 1% from 2016 to 2026.
+The mean annual salary for editors working for book, newspaper, and other periodical publishers was $69,480 in 2018 (www.bls.gov).